 The research of Aesthetics of Exclusion consists of three elements: we look at images of the past to create an archive, we map current situations through images of the present and from this set of images from past and present, future visions emerge and simulations of the future can be created.
 This is how a paralel world emerges, an alternative map of the city.
 Through this, we want to make hidden layers of urban structures visible.

 And this of course, allow for experiments.
 We can design different futures, in line with visions from citizen A or B. The city is different for everyone.
 You cannot have a connection with every aspect of a city, but someone else might value a city for other reasons than you do.
 At whose aesthetic do you focus, or listen to?
 Is there one truth, an ideal design of the city?
-Who determines how that should look like?
+Who determines what that should look like?
 This process of asking questions is for me part of project planet B, or in this case: city planet B.

 Sjoerd ter Borg is on behalf of Aesthetics of Exclusion part of planet B as artist in residence.
 Together with other artists, his research is part of the first mission of planet B: the AI Culture Lab.
 In the AI Culture Lab, an interdisciplinary group of artists, scientists, citizens and entrepreneurs come together to research the role and potential of AI.